-Providing professional advice to Landlord’s to help rent your property – we offer a free tenant finding service and landlord liaison service.
+We provide professional advice to landlord’s to help rent your property.
+We offer a free tenant finding service and landlord liaison service.

-We don’t just find tenants for you and walk away.
+We do not just find tenants for you and walk away.
 We pride ourselves on delivering a high quality landlord support service should you have any post tenancy queries or concerns.

 Our support to landlords is not just for a fixed term period but for the duration of the tenants stay in your property.
 We have found that this ongoing support to landlords enables the sustainment of longer term lets, thus fewer voids and costly evictions.

-Please see the attached leaflet or contact the Landlord Relations Team on 01202 633804 or email them here.
+Please see our landlord leaflet or contact the landlord relations team on 01202 633804 or email firstname.lastname@example.org.

 Ring before you serve

 If you are a landlord and are having problems with your tenants, or are considering issuing them with notice, please contact our landlord relations team on 01202 633804 or email email@example.com.

 How to become a landlord